Exact and approximate inference in graphical models: variable elimination and beyond: Introduction

-Variable elimination has also lead to message passing algorithms ~\citep{Pearl88} which are now common tools in computer science or machine learning.
-More recently these algorithms have been reinterpreted as re-parametrization tools ~\citep{KF09}.
-We will explain in Section \ref{sec: VE2MP} how re-parametrization can be used as a pre-processing tool to transform the original graphical model into an equivalent one for which inference may been simpler.
-Message passing is not the only way to perform re-parametrization and we will discuss alternative efficient algorithms that have been proposed in the context of constraint satisfaction problems (CSP, see \citep{HB06}) and that have not yet been exploited in the context of graphical models.
+Variable elimination also lead to message passing algorithms \citep{Pearl88} which are now common tools in computer science or machine learning for marginal or mode evaluation.
+More recently, these algorithms have been reinterpreted as a way to re-parameterise the original graphical model into an updated one with different potential functions by still representing the same join distribution ~\citep{KF09}.
+We explain in Section \ref{sec: VE2MP} how re-parametrisation can be used as a pre-processing tool to obtain a new parameterisation with which inference becomes simpler.
+Message passing is not the only way to perform re-parametrisation, and we discuss alternative efficient algorithms proposed in the context of Constraint Satisfaction Problems (CSP, see \citealt{HB06}).
+These latter ones have, to the best of our knowledge, not yet been exploited in the context of graphical models.

-As emphasized above, efficient exact inference algorithms can only be designed for graphical models with limited treewidth (much less than the number of vertices), which is a far from being the general case.
-But the principle of variable elimination and message passing for a tree can still be applied to any graph leading then to heuristic inference algorithms.
-The most famous heuristics is the Loopy Belief Propagation algorithm~\citep{KFL01} We recall in Section \ref{sec: variational} the result that establishes LBP as a variational approximation method.
-Variational methods rely on the choice of a distribution which renders inference easier, to approximate the original complex graphical model $p$.
+As emphasised above, efficient exact inference algorithms can only be designed for graphical models with limited treewidth, i.e. much less than the number of vertices.
+Although this is not the case for many graphs, the principles of variable elimination and message passing for a tree can be applied to any graph leading to heuristic inference algorithms.
+The most famous heuristics is the Loopy Belief Propagation algorithm (LBP, see \citealt{KFL01}).
+We recall in Section \ref{sec: variational} the result that establishes LBP as a variational approximation method.
+Variational methods rely on the choice of a distribution which renders inference easier.
+They approximate the original complex graphical model.
 The approximate distribution is chosen within a class of models for which efficient inference algorithms exist, that is models with small treewidth (0, 1 or 2 in practice).
-We review some of the standard choices and we illustrate on the problem of parameter estimation in coupled Hidden Markov Model~\citep{GJ97} how variational methods have been applied in practice with different approximate distributions, each of them corresponding to a different underlying treewidth (Section \ref{sec: CHMM}).
+We review some standard choices of approximate distributions, each of them corresponds to a different underlying treewidth.

+Finally, Section \ref{sec: illust CHMM} illustrates the techniques reviewed in the article, on the case of Coupled Hidden Markov Model (CHMM, see \citealt{Brand97}).
+We first compare them on the problem of mode inference in a CHMM devoted to the study of pest propagation.
+Then we exemplify the use of different variational methods for EM-based parameter estimation in CHMM.